BillJr99/Ursinus-CS274/_pages/Assignments/assignment-floatingpoint.md

 ### What to Do

 In this assignment, you will write a program to prompt the user for the sign, mantissa, and exponent of an IEEE 754 single precision floating point value (in binary).
-Using the IEEE 754 standard, normalize the mantissa and exponent, convert them from binary to decimal, and calculate the decimal value of this float.
+Using the IEEE 754 standard, calculate the decimal value of this float.

 Repeat this process for an IEEE 754 double precision floating point value.